elugens/hello-javascript/docs/the-javascript-language/javascript-fundamentals/javascript-comparisons-operators.md

 Source: <https://javascript.info/comparison#comparison-of-different-types>

-**Question:** **Is it possible that at the same time, two values are equal, if one of them is true as a Boolean and the other one is false as a Boolean?**
+### Is it possible that at the same time, two values are equal, if one of them is true as a Boolean and the other one is false as a Boolean?

 **Interview Answer:** When there is an explicit conversion to a Boolean on values that are both a string and a number such as number 0 and string “0”.
 The return value for the string will be true and for the number it will be false.
 When we attempt to compare the two using the equality operator the return value will be true, but with the strict equality operator they will be false.